 To size an inverter you will need to add up the consumption of all the appliances you may need to operate at once – that will represent your minimum inverter size.
 If your appliances include induction motors, like washers, dryers, dishwashers, furnace electronic controls, and large power tools, be sure to select an inverter with sufficient surge capability to accommodate the higher start-up loads.

-Most off-grid systems require the involvement of a professional electrician to ensure a safe and compliant installation.
+Inverter systems by their nature involve AC power from multiple sources (inverter, generator, utility, batteries, solar arrays, wind turbine) that adds hazards and complexity which can be very challenging.
+Consequently most off-grid systems require the involvement of a professional electrician to ensure a safe and compliant installation.

 In addition a suitable installer who is already familiar with off-grid systems can provide invaluable help in sizing the system and selecting appropriate equipment

 We work with a large network of installers, many of whom we have known for a long time and who have received training at Wind & Sun so we can usually recommend a good local installer to you who can help.